influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/administration/config.md

 ### cache-max-memory-size = 1073741824

-The cache maximum memory size is the maximum size (in bytes) a shard's cache can reach before it starts rejecting writes.
+The cache maximum memory size is the maximum size that a shard cache can reach before it starts rejecting writes.

+Valid memory size suffixes are: k, m, or g (case-insensitive, 1024 = 1k).
+Values without a size suffix are in bytes.

 Environment variable: `INFLUXDB_DATA_CACHE_MAX_MEMORY_SIZE`

 ### cache-snapshot-memory-size = 26214400

 The cache snapshot memory size is the size at which the engine will snapshot the cache and write it to a TSM file, freeing up memory.

+Valid memory size suffixes are: k, m, or g (case-insensitive, 1024 = 1k).
+Values without a size suffix are in bytes.

 Environment variable: `INFLUXDB_DATA_CACHE_SNAPSHOT_MEMORY_SIZE`